f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

 #. iApps are a Declarative interface, allowing us to modify deployment without
-   the need to delete it (this also means we can re-name objects **if** we needed too).
+   the need to delete it (this also means we can re-name objects **if** we needed to).
 For this service we will:

    - Use the same custom profiles
    - Remove the iRule